ahmad-crossplatform/XamarinFormsPageFactoryPOC/README.md

 # POC: Xamarin.Forms Page Factory Concept
 ## Intro

 The Page factory can be used for non-commercial Apps which are data oriented to make the process of building an app quicker and more fun.
+Why? the license modeled is choosen on github.
+More fun?

 It produces the pages on the fly without you have to design them in advance.
 To create a page the Page factory takes the designated viewmodel and based on the attributes the properties are tagged with

-## Background
+## Background ???
+Relevant for a pagefactory?

 We have got an assignment to make a complaint app.
 It has a web version, which kind of long with some questions followed by other questions.
 To make easier for the user , the fields are grouped by relevence.
 ![alt text](https://i.imgur.com/FzHozrp.png "a sample of how big can the forms be")